-Anatomical reduction and internal fixation is the preferred treatment method, provided that the remaining bone can be reduced and stabilized with screw fixation or incorporated into the Soft tissue Bankart repair.
+Anatomical reduction and internal fixation is the preferred treatment method.
+The remaining bone can be reduced and stabilized with screw fixation or incorporated into the Soft tissue Bankart repair.

-In patients with recurrent dislocations, the remaining bone fragment is often insufficient to restore stability, and an increase must be made, either self-injectable or with allograft to achieve satisfactory results.
+In patients with recurrent dislocations, the remaining bone fragment is often insufficient to restore stability.
+An increase must be made to achieve satisfactory results, either self-injectable or with allograft.

-Perhaps the most common method of augmentation is the Latarjet-Bristow in which the coracoid is osteotomized and lowered through the subscapular to the glenoid edge where it is fixed with two screws.
+Perhaps the most common augmentation method is the Latarjet-Bristow.
+The coracoid is osteotomized and lowered through the subscapular to the glenoid edge, fixed with two screws.

 - Lengthening or restoration of the glenoid arch.

-- The effect of sling or hammock of the joint tendon.
+- The effect of sling or hammock on the joint tendon.

 - Bankart repair.

-The iliac crest autografts are used in large bone defects, and studies have shown high patient satisfaction and low rates of recurrent instability.
+The iliac crest autografts are used in significant bone defects, and studies have shown high patient satisfaction and low rates of recurrent instability.
 In addition, surgery can be performed openly or arthroscopically.

 Finally, the allograft prevents morbidity from the donor site and can also be used for glenoid enlargement.
-The use of the distal tibial allograft in glenoid enlargement was first shown to be feasible in a cohort of three patients.
+The use of the distal tibial allograft in glenoid augmentation was first feasible in a cohort of three patients.